 You can read about the German Saxons of Transylvania here:

 The citadel was the administrative capital of one of the Seven Saxon Seats in Transylvania.
-The Ottoman Turks destroyed it in 1421 but it was reinforced in the 15th- 16th century with walls and towers.
-The Transylvanian princes handed the castle over to the town at the end of the 16th century so the Saxon town became the owner of the fort.
+The Ottoman Turks destroyed and plundered it in 1421 but it was reinforced in the 15th- 16th century with walls and towers.
+Kőhalom was not a strategically important castle, and the Transylvanian princes handed the castle over to the town at the end of the 16th century so the Saxon town became the owner of the fort.
 As soon as they got it, the Germans began to reinforce its walls.
-By the 1620s, they have constructed the inner yard of the middle-castle, right below the inner castle.
+By the 1620s, they have constructed the inner yard of the middle castle, right below the inner castle.

-According to the statistics of 1910, there were 2941 inhabitants in the settlement, 1230 of them were Germans, 975 Romanians, 425 Hungarians.
+According to the statistics of 1910, there were 2941 inhabitants in the settlement, 1230 of whom were Germans, 975 Romanians, and 425 Hungarians.
 In the modern days, according to the survey of 2002, there were ( and in the settlements which belong to Kőhalom) altogether 5759 inhabitants, from which 4063 were Romanians, 1245 Hungarians, 338 Gypsies, and 113 people from other ethnic groups.
-The removal of the Saxon people from Transylvania is a painful reminder for all of us.
+The exodus of the Saxon people from Transylvania is a painful reminder for all of us.